CQCL/tket2/README.md

 compilation for many different quantum architectures.

-Circuits are represented using the HUGR IR defined in the [quantinuum-hugr] crate.
+Circuits are represented using the HUGR IR defined in the [hugr] crate.
 TKET2 augments Hugr with
 * The [`Circuit`] trait, providing a high-level interface for working with HUGRs representing quantum circuits
 * a HUGR extension with quantum operations
 * A composable pass system for optimising circuits